Fantastic Football Books for Kids

 Football with Dad by Frank Berrios, illustrated by Brian Biggs

-Dad and son spend Sunday’s playing football together.
-They first warm up, then they practice throwing, catching, tackling, all the while being safe.
+Dad and son spend Sundays playing football together.
+First, warm up, then they practice throwing, catching, tackling, all the while being safe.
 Their day finishes with watching a game on television.
 Charming illustrations!

 Kick, Pass, and Run by Leonard Kessler